jjunno/pyrrs-slack/README.md

 # pyrrs-slack

-A single application reads single RRS feed and then sends a single message to a Slack channel containing titles and URLS for each new feed item.
+A single application reads single RRS feed and then sends a single message to a Slack channel containing titles and URLs for each new feed item.

 Uses local store (per instance) to store up to MAX_MD5_ENTRIES entries.